What If Plans

 Now, my family’s ‘What If plan’ is the most powerful tool in my caring arsenal.
 It is the glue to my caring building blocks, holding together all of the important information including the key contacts, top priorities and all of the need-to-knows.
 In a case of emergency, this plan also outlines the key contacts and all the important information needed if we are unable to be there.
 Ultimately, it is our piece of mind.

-If you are asking what a ‘What If plan’ is, check out Suzanne’s blog – https://www.mobiliseonline.co.uk/post/setting-up-a-simple-carers-emergency-plan.
+If you are asking what a ‘What If plan’ is, check out our page – https://www.mobiliseonline.co.uk/emergency-planning-for-carers

 When I asked carers about their advice on writing a ‘What If plan’, one said, “start small with the basics and add when you think of things”.
 Every carer’s experience is unique and so each plan is different but there are templates to help – you can access Mobilise’s Templates via the button at the bottom of this blog.